Choline

+Choline is used to synthesize acetylcholine, a neurotransmitter involved in muscle control and numerous functions of the nervous system.
+Choline is involved in early development of the brain, gene expression, cell membrane signaling, and brain metabolism.

+Although humans synthesize choline in the liver, the amount produced naturally is insufficient to meet cellular functions, requiring that some choline be obtained from foods or dietary supplements.
+Foods rich in choline include meats, poultry, eggs, and other animal-based products, cruciferous vegetables, beans, nuts, and whole grains.
+Choline is present in breast milk and is commonly added as an ingredient to baby foods.

 Chemistry

 Choline is a quaternary ammonium cation.
 The cholines are a family of water-soluble quaternary ammonium compounds.
-Choline is the parent compound of the cholines class, consisting of ethanolamine residue having three methyl groups attached to the same nitrogen atom.
+Choline is the parent compound of the choline class, consisting of ethanolamine residue having three methyl groups attached to the same nitrogen atom.
 Choline hydroxide is known as choline base.
 It is hygroscopic and thus often encountered as a colorless viscous hydrated syrup that smells of trimethylamine (TMA).
 Aqueous solutions of choline are stable, but the compound slowly breaks down to ethylene glycol, polyethylene glycols, and TMA.

-Choline chloride can be made by treating TMA with 2-chloroethanol:
+Choline chloride can be prepared by treating TMA with 2-chloroethanol:

-The 2-chloroethanol can be generated from ethylene oxide.
 Choline has historically been produced from natural sources, such as via hydrolysis of lecithin.